 The Details - Where to Go and Where to Stay

 FALL COLOR DRIVING TOURS

 Mammoth Lakes area

-Sightseeing destinations such as Devils Postpile National Monument, Minaret Vista, Rainbow Falls, Minaret Falls, Mammoth Museum, historic mine sites and scenic gondola rides to Mammoth Mountain's 11,053-ft. summit.
+Sightseeing destinations such as Devils Postpile National Monument, Minaret Vista, Rainbow Falls, Minaret Falls, Mammoth Museum, historic mine sites and scenic gondola rides to Mammoth Mountain's 11,053-ft. summit all provide vistas of fall color.
 There are some beautiful stands of old aspens.

 The Mammoth Lakes Scenic Loop road intersects Hwy.
 203 as it winds to Mammoth Mountain Ski Area, and brings you out on Highway 395 about 5 miles north of Mammoth Lakes.
 An easy side trip to Inyo Craters is just off the loop road.